 By working together and reaching out to eligible citizens in your community, we can ensure more money is available to members of your community by bringing EITC dollars into your local economy.
 Help inform your residents who have earned income about EITC through both widespread and targeted communications.
 And, help the eligible members of your community get the benefit they earned.

-- Our Quick EITC Outreach kit (pdf format) provides easy-to-do ideas to get the word out about EITC and highlights key products to help
+- View our EITC Outreach kit (pdf format) which provides simple ideas on how get the word out about the EITC and highlights key communication products.

 - Hang EITC Posters in public places.

 - Visit our Basic Marketing & Communication Materials page for links to resources that will help spread the word about the EITC.

 - Find out how many eligible workers claimed EITC last year and the amount of cash brought into your state economy on our Statists for Tax Returns with EITC page.
 If you want more IRS information on individual income tax filers, there is also a link to the Brookings Institute interactive database where you can view or download ZIP code-level EITC filer information.

 - See the percentage of eligible workers who claimed EITC in your state on our EITC Participation Rate by States chart.

 - Find out which state offer their residents an earned income or a similar credit on our State and Local Government EITC Programs page.

 - Read about the IRS partnership with New York City to reach potentially eligible residents.